-We get it, these terms can add frustration to an already frustrating situation.
+We get it; these terms can add frustration to an already frustrating situation.
 But you’ve come to the right place.
-Below we explain the most common terms that will help you navigate the fertility world and online support communities.
+Below we explain the most common terms to help you navigate the fertility world and online support communities.
 Use this as your go-to dictionary until you’ve memorized the most important ones.

 TTC – Trying to Conceive

 That’s an easy one!
 In the fertility space, this abbreviation describes the entire journey of getting pregnant.
 It’s about the required research and patience and can describe the related online space itself (e.g., a TTC Message Board.)

 Aunt Flow.
 This euphemistic term refers to your menstrual cycle.

 Birth Control, or Birth Control Pills.
 Also known as “the pill.”

 Baby on the Brain means you are always thinking about having a baby.

 Baby Vibes is used similarly to “Baby Dust” and is something you say to women who are trying to conceive.
 It’s kind of like a magical ‘good luck’ term.

 Blood Work, in reference to fertility treatment blood work.

 Baby Dance.
 This one references sexual intercourse during your most fertile days but can also mean “Baby Dust,” which is the “Good luck, I hope you get pregnant” commentary of online community members.
 Some may also use it as a verb: “When is the best time to BD?”